Info - Project RAC

 Instruments include: scales for risk propensity/aversion (click rac-roq for a preliminary "Risk Orientation Questionnaire"), sensation-seeking, decision styles, hazard evaluation, experiences with risk-taking.
 New questionnaires have also been designed during the course of this research project, utilizing several psychometric approaches.

 Sub-studies (A) and (B1) are completed.
-Sub-study (B2) is currently underway, including data collections in Hong Kong and Germany; an extension to Switzerland and Brazil is under consideration.
+Sub-study (B2) is mostly finished, including data collections in Hong Kong and Germany; extension to Switzerland and Brazil were restricted to selected issues.
+The analysis of the complex data collected in Hong Kong shall be completed in late 2010.
 (C) will be conducted once the analysis of the relevant instruments is finalised.

 Within (A), three new instruments were developed, the "Risk Scenario Questionnaire" (RSQ), the "Risk Propensity Questionnaire" (RPQ) and the "Risk Motivation Questionnaire" (RMQ).
-All four risk attitude questionnaires are available in English, German and Chinese language (in case of interest please contact rohrmann@unimelb.edu.au).
+All four risk attitude questionnaires are available in English, German and Chinese language (in case of interest please contact mail { at } rohrmannspace.net).
+A comprehensive publication is in preparation.
+Two texts were prepared which outline the conceptualization of this project and present the results achieved so far (Rohrmann 2005, Rohrmann 2011); click ras-report for the second one.

-Benefits of this project might be: applicable knowledge about the relevance of risk attitudes (e.g., for hazard information or safety enhancement programs) and instruments which can be utilized in pertinent research on risk cognition and risk control.
+The main benefits of the project will be: Applicable knowledge about the relevance of risk attitudes (e.g., for hazard information or safety enhancement programs) and instruments which can be utilized in pertinent research on risk cognition and risk control.
+Accordingly, researchers frequently request access to the attitude scales generated in this endeavour.

 = Contact address =